-FeRNet enables female early-career researchers to exchange ideas with a person who has more academic experience and to build relationships beyond the boundaries of their own field and/or university.
-With the help of a mentoring relationship and an accompanying framework program, the female early-career researchers are encouraged to strategically plan and pursue their academic careers and to strengthen their self-image as academics.
+FeRNet enables female early-career researchers to exchange ideas with a more experienced person in academia and to build relationships beyond the boundaries of their own university.
+Assisted by a mentoring relationship and an accompanying framework program, female early-career researchers are encouraged to strategically plan and pursue their academic careers and to strengthen their self-perception as academics.
 The establishment of formal and informal networks creates networking opportunities that promote an improved integration of female early-career researchers into their specific academic fields.

-FeRNet is a tool to support female early-career researchers and their individual career paths with the aim of sustainably increasing the proportion of female researchers in the academic community.
-The program specifically targets all female advanced doctoral, post-doctoral, and Habilitation candidates who are pursuing an academic career and whose research project takes place at the University of Bamberg.
+FeRNet is a tool to support female early-career researchers on their individual career paths while sustainably increasing the proportion of female researchers in the academic community.
+The program specifically targets advanced female doctoral, post-doctoral, and habilitation candidates who are pursuing an academic career and whose research projects are at the University of Bamberg.

 Please Note: We encourage everyone, regardless of German language skills, to participate in this program.
-While you are welcome to find a mentor who will work with you in English, the events and general correspondence of the program will mostly be conducted in German.
-For this reason, German proficiency is extremely beneficial, but we will do what we can to ensure that all participants get the most out of the program.
+You are welcome to find a mentor who will work with you in English; however, the events and general correspondence of the program will be mostly conducted in German.
+For this reason, German proficiency is extremely beneficial, but we will do what we can to help all participants benefit from the program.

-The basic idea of mentoring is that a more experienced individual supports an often younger person and passes on their knowledge and experience.
-The mentor supports the mentee by drawing on their personal and professional experiences, giving advice, introducing them to their network, and helping them understand the workings and unwritten rules of institutions and organizations.
+The basic idea of mentoring is that a more experienced individual (a mentor) supports an often younger person (a mentee) by sharing their knowledge and experience.
+The mentor assists the mentee by drawing on their personal and professional experiences, giving advice, introducing them to their network, and helping them understand the workings and unwritten rules of institutions and organizations.

-Going beyond a normal supervisor relationship, FeRNet allows the mentee to benefit from the experiences of their mentor through a personal relationship.
-That being said, both the mentor and mentee can benefit from a successful mentoring relationship, because a mentoring relationship offers a safe space for both parties to explore and reflect on career paths and possibilities.
+Reaching beyond a normal supervisor relationship, FeRNet allows the mentee to benefit from the experiences of their mentor through a personal relationship.
+That being said, both the mentor and mentee can benefit from a successful mentoring relationship, because this kind of dynamic offers a safe space for both parties to explore and reflect on career paths and possibilities.

-Even though educational differences between the sexes are hardly relevant anymore today, the gender ratio still noticeably shifts on the postgraduate, postdoc, and professorial level.
-There is an assumption that more women will automatically move up to higher levels of the hierarchy within their respective academic fields and especially at universities as the proportion of female students increases.
-However, this has not yet come true.
-Female early-career researchers need additional support in order to reach their goal of becoming a professor.
+Even though there are few educational differences between the sexes anymore today, the gender ratio still noticeably shifts on the postgraduate, postdoc, and professorial levels.
+There is an assumption that more women will automatically move into higher levels of the hierarchy within their respective academic fields and especially at universities as the proportion of female students increases.
+However, this has not yet proven true.
+Female early-career researchers need additional support in order to reach their goals of becoming professors.

-For this reason, we are pursuing the goal of more effectively integrating female early-career researchers into formal networks using an institutionalized support system.
+For this reason, we are pursuing the goal to more effectively integrate female early-career researchers into formal networks using an institutionalized support system.
 As a tool for the strategic support of early-career researchers, mentoring is intended to encourage and motivate women to consistently pursue their academic careers.

-The mentoring relationship involves a professor experienced in academia (mentor) and the sponsored early-career researcher (mentee).
-Contact between the two individuals is mediated by the program coordinators.
+The mentoring relationship is created between a professor who is experienced in academia (a mentor) and the sponsored early-career researcher (a mentee).
+Contact between the two individuals is mediated through the program coordination.

-The mentoring relationship is built upon regular exchange—independent of the framework program—during the program period of 18 months.
+The mentoring relationship is built upon regular exchange—independent of the framework program—during the program duration of eighteen months.
 The intensity, form, location, and content of the meetings between the mentee and mentor are individually determined and agreed upon by the two participants.
 This is formally recorded in a mentoring agreement.
 Goals are defined at the beginning of the mentoring relationship during the first meeting.
-This way, important topics can be highlighted in advance and deepened during later discussions.
+In this way, important topics can be highlighted in advance and deepened during later discussions.
 Specific offers of support may also be mentioned.

 Eligibilty Requirements for Mentees

-- is a doctoral candidate with at least one year of research activity, a postdoc, or a Habilitation candidate who is pursuing an academic career
+- The applicant is a doctoral candidate with at least one year of research experience, a postdoc, or a habilitation candidate who is pursuing an academic career.

-- is working on a research project based at the University of Bamberg
+- Their research project is based at the University of Bamberg.

-- is willing to actively work toward an academic career
+- They are willing to actively work toward an academic career.

-- is willing to network with other researchers and scholars
+- They are willing to network with other researchers.

-- will provide regular feedback to the program coordinators
+- They will provide regular feedback to the program administration.

-- will take on an active role in the mentoring process
+- They will play an active role in the mentoring process.

 The written application must include the following elements:

-- proof of your membership of the University of Bamberg, e.g. through your notification of admission to doctoral studies or a copy of the supervision contract or your registration in the doctoral student database of the University of Bamberg or confirmation from the department or faculty that the requirements for admission to the Habilitation program have been fulfilled (if applicable).
+- Proof of your membership at the University of Bamberg, e.g. through the letter of admission to doctoral studies, a copy of your supervision agreement, your registration in the doctoral student database of the University of Bamberg, or confirmation from the department or faculty that the requirements for admission to the habilitation program have been fulfilled.

-As part of the application process, applicants will be given the opportunity to make suggestions for mentors.
+As part of the application process, applicants will be given the opportunity to list their preferred mentors.